if-scientific/RFSwitchChassisExampleScripts/README.md

 ### Parameters
 This command can take 0 to 1 paramters.

-The paramter here would be the value to set the field {Instrument Application}.
+The paramter here would be the value to set to the field **Instrument Application**.

 If no parameter is passed, and this command is not a query.
 It won't do anything.